bhawna407/CREDIT-CARD-FINANCE-BANKING-DOMAIN-/README.md

 Bills and groceries dominate spend categories, indicating strong recurring usage potential

 Credit cards already account for high payment share, validating product readiness

+💳 Recommended Credit Card Features (Data-Driven)

+Higher rewards on Bills & Groceries to encourage frequent, recurring usage

+Lifestyle & Travel benefits aligned with discretionary spend patterns

+Income-linked credit limits based on observed utilization behavior

+Metro-focused launch offers targeting high-spend cities

+Easy EMI options for electronics and bill payments

+📌 Conclusion

+The pre-launch analysis indicates strong readiness for a credit card rollout, with 4,000 total customers, an average income of ₹51,657, and an average spend of ₹614, resulting in a healthy income utilization of 42%.
+Credit cards already account for 92.36% of total payment usage, led by high-value spend categories such as Bills (₹10.49 Cr) and Groceries (₹8.63 Cr).
+Metro cities and salaried IT professionals emerge as the most promising segments, making them the primary focus for a successful and targeted credit card launch.